rakutenanalytics/ios-rakutenanalytics/README.md

 @endcode

 @subsection analytics-batching-delay Configure the Tracker Batching Delay A @ref RAnalyticsTracker "Tracker" collects events and sends them to a backend in batches.

-The default batching delay is 60 seconds.
+The batching delay is a configurable value with default set to 60 seconds.

+@attention In our [internal tests](https://jira.rakuten-it.com/jira/browse/SDKCF-1596) we noticed no significant impact on battery usage when the batching delay was reduced to 1 sec in our demo app.
+However you should perform your own developer testing and QA to determine the appropriate batching delay for your app.

 You can configure a different delay with the RAnalyticsTracker::setBatchingDelay: and RAnalyticsTracker::setBatchingDelayWithBlock: methods.

 ### Example 1: Configure batching interval of 10 seconds